-UK Vaping Tax Increase: Expectations and Implications
+UK Vape Tax Increase: Expectations and Implications

-UK Vaping Tax Increase: Expectations and Implications
+UK Vape Tax Increase: Expectations and Implications

 The government took a heavy swing at vaping in the 2024 Spring Budget announcement earlier this year.
 UK Chancellor Jeremy Hunt introduced a new Tobacco and Vapes Bill that will ban disposables on 1st April 2025.
 This came as a blow if not an unsurprising one, but the unveiling of a massive tax increase on all e-liquids left the vaping community stunned.
-This levy is aimed at an industry that is endorsed by health professionals(1) as a much safer alternative to smoking and seems ill-timed given the current cost of living crisis and the government's plan to phase out smoking entirely.
-Add to this the looming discussions regarding potential flavour and packaging restrictions, and it seems that vaping is being disproportionately and irrationally undermined, considering it is one of the few industries that provides a harm and cost reduction benefit to society.

-Vaping is regarded as the most successful nicotine replacement therapy available, responsible for helping over 2.7m smokers in the UK successfully quit their habit.(2) The low cost of cost of owning and maintaining a vape kit is one of the biggest motivators to get smokers to make the switch.
-Whilst disposables are by far the most popular device among those looking to quit, you get the biggest savings with a refillable vape kit and bottles of e-liquid - and this is where the new vaping levy is going to hit hardest.
-The new vape tax followed a lengthy consultation process with members of the public, which seems to have completely ignored the voices of the vaping community, who are now being punished for choosing to live a healthier lifestyle.
+Vaping is regarded as the most successful nicotine replacement therapy available, responsible for helping over 2.7m smokers in the UK successfully quit their habit.(2) The low cost of owning and maintaining a vape kit is one of the biggest motivators to get smokers to make the switch.

-Join us as we unpack the Tobacco and Vapes Bill and explore why vaping is being taxed and what this will mean for vapers.
+Join us as we unpack the implications for vaping after the latest tax budget, explain when the Vaping Products Duty (VPD) starts, why e-liquids are being taxed and what this will mean for your wallet.

 Table of contents